achiestdragon/leggie/README.txt

 ------------------------
   intended for printing on a tevo delta 3d printer or one that is able to print 340mm dia

+  the prototype was printed with 20% infill and no supports i used slow print speed settings so the print time in total is a lot longer than it should be

   Note :- current gcode has some prity rough settings that may need tweeking depending on your filament , its probablay better to recreate them from the